Newly Admitted Students

 - Faculty of Arts and Science Newly Admitted Website

+Greetings, first-year students!
 We're so glad you have accepted your offer of admission to the University of Toronto with membership at Trinity College, and we are looking forward to welcoming you in the fall.
-We have a few reminders for you, and some information we want to draw to your attention as you're preparing to start school in September.
+We have a few reminders for you at this point, and some information we want to draw to your attention as you're beginning to plan for September.

 1. Course Enrollment

-As you know, your course enrollment day will be Thursday, July 27.
-You will have a specific start time assigned to you, which you'll be able to find on ACORN starting on Friday, July 21.
-If you haven't already done so, we recommend reviewing the Getting Started Guide that is posted in the Newly Admitted Student Hub - it answers a lot of questions you're likely to have about course enrollment.
+As you know, your course enrollment day will be Thursday, July 26th.
+You will have a specific start time assigned to you, which you'll be able to find on ACORN starting on Friday, July 20th.
+If you haven't already done so, we recommend reviewing the Getting Started Guide that is attached to this email and posted in the Newly Admitted Student Hub - it answers a lot of questions you're likely to have about course enrollment.
 If you have other questions after taking a look at the Guide, we would be happy to try to answer them!
 Send our office an email, or sign up for a Skype appointment through the Hub.
 For those of you in the Toronto area, we're also available for in-person appointments.

 2. Trinity First-Year Seminars